- Stephen Snowden is a seasoned corporate bond investor and has over 20 years' experience

 - Snowden has delivered strong returns for investors over the long term, outperforming the corporate bond peer group with funds he's previously managed

-How it fits in a portfolio
+How it fits into a portfolio

 The fund's investment process blends 'top down' macro-economic research with 'bottom up' fundamental analysis of individual companies' bonds.
 The macro analysis involves building up a picture of where countries are in the economic cycle as well as considering the implications of monetary and fiscal policy for key indicators like inflation and interest rates.
 This helps Snowden evaluate which sectors and areas of the economy could benefit from any trends or shifts that might be occurring.

 This macro-economic research is combined with 'bottom up' analysis of bond-issuing companies.
-This helps Snowden to determine which bonds are attractively priced and offer the most compelling opportunities to generate returns.
+This helps Snowden determine which bonds are attractively priced and offer the most compelling opportunities to generate returns.
 Snowden also spends time meeting company management to assess both their quality and their strategy for the business.
 It's important for him to dig deeper into the company strategy to understand what they're trying to achieve, its implications and to ensure that it isn't likely to disadvantage bondholders.

 Snowden is a partner at Artemis, and Artemis is a private company.
-We think this structure is a good thing for investors, as both manager and firm are focused on the long-term and can run funds without the distraction of short-term shareholder demands.
+We think this structure is a good thing for investors, as both manager and firm are focused on the long term and can run funds without the distraction of short-term shareholder demands.
 Fund managers at Artemis are required to invest their own money into their funds, and this means they succeed when their investors do.
 Artemis also provides an attractive environment for fund managers, allowing them the freedom to run money how they see fit without imposing a 'house view' on them.

 Snowden believes environmental, social and governance (ESG) considerations have become issues investors and companies can't ignore.
 And that in the future, companies that encounter issues and perform poorly in these areas are likely to be viewed negatively by more and more investors and as such, have the potential to be value traps – investments that are cheap for a reason.